josmar-crwdstffng/angular/aio/content/guide/component-overview.md

     <code-example path="component-overview/src/app/component-overview/component-overview.component.ts" region="selector"></code-example>

-    For more information on choosing a selector, see [Specifying a component's selector](#specifying-a-components-css-selector).
+    For more information on choosing a selector, see [Specify the CSS selector of a component](#specify-the-css-selector-of-a-component).

 1. Define the HTML template that the component uses to display information.
     In most cases, this template is a separate HTML file.

     <code-example path="component-overview/src/app/component-overview/component-overview.component.ts" region="templateUrl"></code-example>

-    For more information on defining a component's template, see [Defining a component's template](#defining-a-components-template).
+    For more information about defining the template of a component, see [Define the template of a component](#define-the-template-of-a-component).

-1. Select the styles for the component's template.
+1. Select the styles for the template of the component.
-    In most cases, you define the styles for your component's template in a separate file.
+    In most cases, you define the styles for the template of your component in a separate file.

     <code-example path="component-overview/src/app/component-overview/component-overview.component.ts" region="decorator"></code-example>